youha-info/next-query-state/README.md

 `serializers`?: `{ parse?: function, serialize?: function }`

+-   Object that consists of `parse` and `serialize` functions that transforms the state from and to the URL string.
 -   This parameter is fixed on the first hook call, and should not be changed unless `dynamic` option is set to true.
 -   You won't likely create this object yourself, but use one of the presets in `queryTypes` or `nullableQueryTypes` like `useQueryState("foo", queryTypes.string)`.
     See the below section about presets.